ibm-cloud-docs/key-protect/create-root-keys.md

 Encryption keys that are created in one region can be used to encrypt data stores located in any region within IBM Cloud.
 {: note}

 You can specify an expiration date when creating a root key.
-After performing the wrap, unwrap, rewrap, get key, or get key metadata actions on a key, an associated {{site.data.keyword.at_full}} event will send information on the date that the key expires and how many days are left until that day arrives.
-For more information on monitoring key expiration via {{site.data.keyword.at_full_notm}}, see [{{site.data.keyword.at_full_notm}} events](/docs/key-protect?topic=key-protect-at-events).
+After performing the wrap, unwrap, rewrap, get key, or get key metadata actions on a key, an associated {{site.data.keyword.logs_full_notm}} event will send information on the date that the key expires and how many days are left until that day arrives.

 ## Creating root keys in the console
 {: #create-root-key-gui}